Lost children of Francoism: State indoctrination of orphaned children

-As it has been reported for fractions that opposed the Francoist government, alleged "kidnappings" could have been done to benefit couples who sided with the Francoist regime and wished to have children.
+As it has been reported by factions that opposed the Francoist government, alleged "kidnappings" could have been done to benefit couples who sided with the Francoist regime and wished to have children.
 Some claim that the "kidnapping" of children eventually became a state policy.
 It has been said that the Ministry of Justice adopted the responsibility of "collecting" the children whose parents had been assassinated, jailed, or had disappeared, with the goal of indoctrinating them with the new state model.
 By 1943, 12,043 Republican children were in state custody.

 Prisons

 Republican mothers and their children faced repression both inside and outside jail.
 There are numerous oral testimonies from women recounting many types of humiliation.
 The living conditions in jails were grievous: the massive number of arrests made prisoners live in extreme overcrowding.
 Food was scarce, and hygiene was poor.
 Many children who entered jail with their mothers died there.
 Those who survived were separated from their mothers and, in many cases, given up for illegal adoptions, as the law stated that children could not remain in jail with their mothers after the age of three years.
 Other children ended up in convents, forced to convert to Catholicism.

 A law passed on 30 March 1940 meant Republican women could keep their children with them in prison until the child turned three years old.
-Then, children were then put into state care to prevent the contagion of Republican thinking from spreading.
+Children were then put into state care to prevent the 'contagion' of Republican thinking from spreading.
 The number of children removed from Republican mothers between 1944 and 1954 was 30,960.
 The children were not allowed to remain in contact with their families, and many found themselves in centers run by Auxilio Social.
-When mothers were released from prisons, they were often watched to make sure that they were good mothers as defined by the state.
-Actively watched, many women lost custody of new children they had.
+When mothers were released from prisons, they were often watched to make sure that they were 'good mothers' as defined by the state.
+Actively surveilled, many women lost custody of new children they had.